-At December 31, 2021, the maximum reduction in capital which RGBM could pay out of unconsolidated statutory capital without BMA approval is \$231.3 million (2020: \$67.7 million).
+At December 31, 2022, the maximum reduction in capital which RGBM could pay out of unconsolidated statutory capital without BMA approval is \$220.0 million (2021: \$231.3 million).

-In addition to the required statutory capital and surplus requirements in the table above, the Company assesses its own solvency capital needs taking into account factors which may not be fully reflected in the BMA statutory requirements.
+In addition to the required statutory capital and surplus requirements the Company assesses its own solvency capital needs taking into account factors which may not be fully reflected in the BMA statutory requirements.
 The Company's solvency capital requirements determined under these self-assessments may also impact the level of dividends and distributions paid to its parent, PLRH LLC.